What are the advantages / benefits of outsourcing payroll?

 How long does it take to outsource payroll?

-Firstly the time it takes you to make a decision.
-Then, as a rule, allow at least two weeks, ideally a month before the first pay run.
+As a rule, allow at least two weeks, ideally a month before the first pay run.
 In that time the provider will establish all the ins and outs of your payroll and will agree a timetable.
-This will cover the method of advising changes ongoing, like for new employees or pay rates.
+This will cover the method of advising changes ongoing, such as new employees or pay rates.

 If I outsource payroll and I change my mind, can I bring it back in house?